danabelleli/todo/README.md

 - Daily organizational quotes for quick motivation.
 - Add as many todos as you'd like.
-- You can check your todos as done and see which ones you checked off and which ones you haven't yet.
-You get to decide when to delete it off the list.
+- You can check off your todos as completed and easily see which ones are done and which are still pending.
+You have full control over when to remove them from the list.

 ## Demo